-Please refer to the "Risk report" section in conjunction with the "Responsibility statement" in the Helaba Group's Annual Report for information on declarations by the Board of Managing Directors regarding the appropriateness of the risk management system at Helaba pursuant to Article 435 (1e) CRR.
-Given the differences between the scope of prudential consolidation and the basis of consolidation under German commercial law, more detailed information relating to the financial statements can also be found in the Annual Report.
+Please refer to the "Risk report" section in conjunction with the "Responsibility statement" in the Helaba Group's Half-Yearly Financial Report for information on declarations by the Board of Managing Directors regarding the appropriateness of the risk management system at Helaba pursuant to Article 435 (1e) CRR.
+Given the differences between the basis of consolidation for regulatory purposes and that under German commercial law, more detailed information relating to the financial statements can also be found in the Annual Report.

-Helaba relevance Materiality principle applied Reference x More detailed information on equity investment exposures, is included in Note (30) et seq. and Note (42) et seq. of the Notes to the Consolidated Financial Statements in the Annual Report. x The disclosures are presented in a separate remuneration report and published on Helaba's website (offenlegung.helaba.de) Helaba is identified as an Other Systemically Important Institution and so the requirements stipulated in Article 441 CRR do not apply - Helaba will not make use of the transitional regulatory rules in accordance with Article 473 a) CRR covering the inclusion of the initial application effects when determining capital ratios and so the requirements stipulated in Article 473 CRR in conjunction with EBA GL 2018/01 do not apply х Disclosures can be found in the section Country-by-country reporting in accordance with Section 26a KWG in the Annual Report (geschaeftsbericht.helaba.de) × The disclosures are included in the Annual Repor (Note (74) in conjunction with Note (75) in the Notes to the Annual Financial Statements).
+Helaba relevance Use of materiality principle Reference x More detailed information on equity investment exposures, is included in Note (30) et seq. and Note (42) et seq. of the Notes to the Consolidated Financial Statements in the Annual Report. x The disclosures are presented in a separate remuneration report and published on Helaba's website (offenlegung.helaba.de) Helaba is identified as an Other Systemically Important Institution and so the requirements stipulated in Article 441 CRR do not apply - Helaba will not make use of the transitional regulatory rules in accordance with Article 473 a) CRR covering the inclusion of the initial application effects when determining capital ratios and so the requirements stipulated in Article 473 CRR in conjunction with EBA GL 2018/01 do not apply x Disclosures can be found in the section Country-by-country reporting in accordance with Section 26a KWG in the Annual Report (geschaeftsbericht.helaba.de) х The disclosures are included in the Annual Repor (Note (74) in conjunction with Note (75) in the Notes to the Annual Financial Statements).
 The equivalent disclosures at Helaba Bank level are in the Annual Financial Report (Note (44) in the Notes to the Annual Financial Statements).